Pre Exposure Prophylaxis (PrEP)

 How does PrEP work?

-It works by having an impact on the virus’ ability to establish itself in the body, and therefore lowers the possibility of an HIV negative person becoming HIV positive.
+It works by having an impact on the virus’ ability to establish itself in the body, and therefore greatly lowers the possibility of a HIV negative person becoming HIV positive.
+3 major research trials have recently shown that PrEP is 86% effective at preventing HIV, but continued research over the past 5 years strongly indicates that PrEP is nearly 100% effective is taken daily.

 What’s the difference between PEP and PrEP?

-PEP is an HIV treatment taken after exposure to HIV to prevent it from establishing itself in the body, whereas PrEP is an HIV treatment taken before exposure.
+PEP is a HIV treatment taken within 72 hours after exposure to HIV to prevent it from establishing itself in the body, whereas PrEP is a HIV treatment taken before and after exposure.

-PrEP highlights the really exciting advances made in HIV prevention because for the first time ever, an HIV negative person now has a biomedical treatment option to prevent transmission and take responsibility for their own health.
+PrEP highlights the really exciting advances made in HIV prevention because for the first time ever, a HIV negative person now has a biomedical treatment option to prevent transmission and feel more comfortable taking control of their own health.

 Is PrEP available in Australia?